cits3007/cits3007.github.io/assets/labs/lab04.md

 discuss your results with your partner.
 Any exercises you don't complete during the lab, you should finish in your own time.

-Any programs provided here are intended to be compiled in a Linux environment, so ensure you have your development environment from Lab 1 available.
+Programs and commands in this lab are targeted at a Linux environment.
+Ideally, this should be the standard CITS3007 development environment, but they should work in any environment, based on a recent Linux distribution, in which you can obtain `root` privileges.

 ## 1. `setuid`